Simzshots/Data-Analysis-Portfolio-/README.md

 -  Tool Utilization: Leveraged SAS, Python and R Studio for preprocessing, visualization, and model comparison.
 -  Insights Generation: Identified key risk factors contributing to loan defaults and provided actionable insights for risk mitigation.

-### Crime Analysis and Population Distribution in Derbyshire
+### Project 2: Crime Analysis and Population Distribution in Derbyshire
 In this project, I conducted a thorough analysis of the 2019 population distribution and crime density across 642 regions in Derbyshire using R studio to better understand crime patterns.
 The process began with data preprocessing, cleaning, and exploratory data analysis (EDA) to ensure a solid understanding of the dataset.

 #### Key Contributions: